ASTR 10, Descriptive Astronomy (V0076)

 Jupiter is the east at sunset.
 Saturn is above the top of orion.

-Mars can be seen faintly glowing red in the west after sunset.
+Mars can be seen faintly glowing red in the southwest after sunset.

 - Stars: Remember that almost everything that can be seen with

 the naked eye is part of our own Milky Way Galaxy!
 (The Andromeda Galaxy is

 an exception).
 Notice that it's hard to see the disk of our Galaxy with